nalgi/Pan-Tompkins_QRS-detector_and_Datalogger/README.md

 This Setup proved to be fast and reliable and suitable for scientific research (For more information, see: Link to paper) and can be used according to the MIT license.

-* © Script written by Tim Möller
+* © Script written by Tim J. Möller
- * Humboldt Universität zu Berlin
+ * Humboldt-Universität zu Berlin
  * Berlin School of Mind and Brain Berlin
  *
  * This script records data from the AD8232 shield and plots the data.